Las Vegas Show

 Compared to Fantasy, which is a more polished and structured revue with higher production value, X Country is simpler and more casual, with less emphasis on staging and visual presentation.

-Choose X Country if you want a themed adult revue built around a specific style and atmosphere.
-Choose X Burlesque if you prefer a more general, fast-paced show with broader appeal.
-Choose Fantasy if you want a more polished, stage-focused production with higher production value.
+Choose X Country if you want a country-themed adult revue with cowgirl styling, honky-tonk energy, recorded country hits, and a casual cabaret feel.
+Choose X Burlesque if you prefer a more classic, fast-paced Las Vegas topless revue with broader appeal and less theme dependency.
+Choose Fantasy if you want a more polished, stage-focused adult revue with stronger production value.

 For a broader look at your options, see our Best Shows in Las Vegas guide.